dbaburajan/goscale.tdd/README.md

 		- multiple negatives
 - Get call count
 - Ignore numbers greater than or equal to 1000
+- Support delimiters of one character
 - Support delimiters of any length
+- Register event against add() method